KARI DYRDAL (Norwegian, b. 1952)

 Mixed fibers

-Kari Dyrdal (Norwegian, b.
-1952) is a textile artist, known for monumental tapestries that exhibit a dual mastery of the cultural tradition of hand weaving alongside an intricately researched digital production.
-Dyrdal’s practice involves a deep investigation of memory, incorporating pattern, repetition and structure as expressions of her ideas on aesthetics and cultural heritage.
-Working from her personal photography, Dyrdal considers the use of recognizable images as essential to her technique; expanding the potential of textile to communicate, she transforms her photography within the digital loom to create a juxtaposition between pictorial representation and abstraction.
-Dyrdal's textile works approach grand, architectural scale, and through her meticulous and premeditated digital process and aesthetic - the tightly packed pixels and fine-tuned mechanized control of weaving - an intimacy emerges, a humanity that withstands and is heightened by the technological process.
+Kari Dyrdal is a textile artist known for monumental tapestries that exhibit a dual mastery of the cultural tradition of handweaving alongside an intricately researched digital production.
+Dyrdal’s practice involves a deep investigation of memory, incorporating pattern, repetition, and structure as expressions of her ideas on aesthetics and cultural heritage.
+Working from her personal photography, Dyrdal considers the use of recognizable images as essential to her technique; expanding the potential of textile to communicate, she transforms her photography on the digital loom to create a juxtaposition between pictorial representation and abstraction.
+Dyrdal's textile works approach grand, architectural scale, and through her meticulous and premeditated digital process and aesthetic—the tightly packed pixels and fine-tuned mechanized control of weaving—an intimacy emerges, a humanity that withstands and is heightened by the technological process.

-Drydal serves as a professor in the Faculty of Art, Music and Design at the University of Bergen.
-She holds degree in Textile Art from Bergens Kunsthåndverksskole in 1977, and completed post graduate study at the Croydon College of Art and Technology in London in 1978.
-Her work has been exhibited at the National Museum, Oslo, the KODE/Vestlandske Kunstindustrimuseum, Bergen, and the Museum of Fine Arts Boston, among others.
+Drydal serves as a professor in the Faculty of Art, Music, and Design at the University of Bergen.
+She holds a degree in textile art from Bergen’s Kunsthåndverksskole in 1977 and completed her postgraduate studies at the Croydon College of Art and Technology in London, UK, in 1978.
+Her work has been exhibited at the National Museum of Oslo, the KODE/Vestlandske Kunstindustrimuseum in Bergen, and the Museum of Fine Arts Boston, among others.